department-of-veterans-affairs/vagov-content/pages/careers-employment/index.md

       external: false
     - url: "/careers-employment/vocational-rehabilitation/how-to-apply/"
       label: How to apply
-      description: Get step-by-step instructions on how to apply for voc rehab benefits.
+      description: Get step-by-step instructions on how to apply for vocational rehab benefits.
       external: false
     - url: "/careers-employment/education-and-career-counseling/"
       label: Educational and Career Counseling (Chapter 36)